EZ586/CS6730-Final-Project/index.md

 ## Correlating Loudness to Track Popularity

 <p>
-  In the visualization below, we map loudness to the intensity of the color and popularity to the size of the circle where each circle represents a song.
-This packed bubble chart would allow us to see if loudness correlates to the popularity of a song.
-From it, we can see relationships such as whether or not a louder song makes it more likely to be popular.
+  In the visualization below, we map the four features (loudness, energy, speechiness, danceability) to the intensity of the color and the track popularity to the size of the circle.
 </p>
 <tableau-viz
   id="tableauViz"